Now considered a hotbed of teaching jobs and it's not far from Bangkok either. But is it a decent place to live, as well as work?

 In terms of salaries, up to 50k is available at English program schools and there is a lot of opportunity for private teaching with the booming middle classes in this area.

 How far from Bangkok or civilization?

 Nonthaburi is Bangkok in all honesty.
-The border just isn’t marked, The BTS to Bang Yai opens in December (fingers crossed), the new Central Westgate Mega Mall has just opened, IMPACT Arena sits within it too.
+The border just isn’t marked and just seems like a continuation, The MRT to Bang Yai is working to the new Central Westgate, IMPACT Arena sits within it, too.